About This Episode

 Of course, the devastation in Gaza is ongoing and so, so horrific.
 It makes sense that reporting on that would take precedence.
 But I do think, especially in the mainstream Western media, that there is a more insidious aspect to this.
 I think it’s about isolating Gaza from the rest of Palestine.
 It’s about framing this as a war between Hamas and Israel rather than an acceleration in the ethnic cleansing of Palestine.

-That’s why there is limited reporting on what’s happening in the West Bank because it’s kind of a compartmentalization or a dividing of Palestine to separate Gaza and sort of make it seem like an isolated issue rather than really the core of the, the Palestinian struggle.
+That’s why there is limited reporting on what’s happening in the West Bank — because it’s a kind of compartmentalization, a dividing of Palestine, to separate Gaza and make it seem like an isolated issue rather than the core of the Palestinian struggle.

 Fathi Nimer 9:31

 I agree.
-I think the compartmentalization of Palestine and its different regions is a very serious issue.
-And it is employed in such a manner.
+I think the compartmentalization of Palestine and its different regions is a very serious issue, and it is employed in such a manner.
 The plans for the West Bank can’t be seen in separation from the plans of the Gaza Strip.
-Even from the beginning of the war, people were talking about pushing the people, the Palestinians of Gaza out into Sinai and making, and reestablishing settlements again.
+Even from the beginning of the war, people were talking about pushing the Palestinians of Gaza out into Sinai and re-establishing settlements again.
+This is not different at all from what’s happening in the West Bank and what they are planning for the West Bank — expanding more settlements, kicking out more Palestinians.
+This is all part of the same struggle.
+It’s part of the same colonization effort.

-We can’t look at it separately from what’s going on even in Jerusalem or even within 1948 territories.
+We can’t look at it separately from what’s going on even in Jerusalem, or even within the 1948 territories.
 It’s all connected.
-And I think one of the biggest successes really of the West Bank. the occupation of 1967 is that it’s really tried to reinforce these kind of segmentation of Palestinian society and to kind of make this a fact of life and a natural part rather than it being something imposed on us very recently.
+And I think one of the biggest successes of the occupation of 1967 is that it’s really tried to reinforce this kind of segmentation of Palestinian society and to make it seem like a fact of life and a natural part of things, rather than something imposed on us very recently.

 Yara Hawari 10:40